catid/blog2022/content/posts/windows_ai.md

 ## Motivation

-These were generated on my Windows 11 PC with a GeForce RTX 2080 card in just a 20 seconds:
+These were generated on my Windows 11 PC with a GeForce RTX 2080 card in just 20 seconds:

 "a photograph of an astronaut riding a horse" ![a photograph of an astronaut riding a horse](astronaut_rides_horse.png)